CLTA GRANT DESCRIPTIONS

 Spanish Embassy Grant

 The Spanish Embassy Grant, provided through the Spanish Education Office of the Embassy of Spain, with the collaboration of the Spanish Language Center MESTER, is one of several initiatives by the Spanish Embassy to support Spanish language and culture education in the United States.
 The grant enables the recipient to study for two weeks to attend the course El uso de la tecnología en el aula de español.
-The course will be held in Salamanca from June 23 to July 4, 2014.
+The course will be held in Salamanca from (please look for dates as they become available).
 Covered costs include tuition, full board accommodation in Salamanca on campus or with a host family (room sharing), transport to and from Madrid-Salamanca, and some extra-curricular activities.
 Cost of transportation to and from Spain and personal expenses are the responsibility of the recipient.
 Applicants for this grant may also apply for CLTA’s LangAbroad Grant for a travel stipend.

 French Government Grant